brhoades/blag/content/posts/2026-05-28-principled-cryptids.md

 Is general disillusionment about opportunities the new phase of my career?
 Much like how an eager, early career Billy thought Ruby was the solution to every problem.
 Mid-career Billy sports a language denylist by problem space.

-At the behest of a Rust recruiter and despite having of other options, I took an additional meet-and-greet with an additional startup.
+At the behest of a Rust recruiter and despite having plenty in flight, I took an additional meet-and-greet with an additional startup.

 They're a small shop with a good product, delightful team, and a decent business.
 Their CTO [did an interview](https://filtra.io/rust/interviews/scanner-may-25) where he was asked "what do you look for when hiring?"